LandenStephenss/Saber/README.md

             description: 'Shows idiots how to make a command properly',
             options: [
                 {
-                    name: 'tpose',
+                    name: 'example-name',
-                    description: 'Are you a band kid?',
+                    description: 'Are you an absolute troglodyte or what.',
                     required: true,
                     type: SlashCommandOptionTypes.STRING,
                     autocomplete: true,